Certificate of Insurance (COI)

 Wouldn’t it be great if you didn’t have to depend on your broker and wait days to receive your proof of insurance?
 Embroker allows you to do just that.
 We enable you to quickly create and request your own COIs right from the platform, potentially saving you days, if not weeks, of unnecessary back-and-forth.

-Our team puts together the COI and sends both you and your client an industry-standard PDF (ACORD 25) that you will be able to download, print, and store in your Embroker account.
+Our team puts together the certificate of insurance and sends both you and your client an industry-standard PDF (ACORD 25) that you will be able to download, print, and store in your Embroker account.

 Most COIs can be sent instantly through Embroker and even the most complex COIs will be completed and sent within 24 hours.

 On top of that, Embroker also enables your clients to request certificates on their own through our website.
-We prepare the COI based on your needs, listing coverages, additional insured, special requirements and wording, etc., and let your clients and partners request the COI independently.
+We prepare the COI based on your needs, listing types of insurance coverage, additional insured, special requirements and wording, etc., and let your clients and partners request the COI independently.